Antidote to Conference Blahs

 Unless you've got a solid plan to outsmart Mark Cuban, take a hint from him (and many other debt and equity investors.)
 The veteran community is a good business bet.
 You've certainly heard that venture capitalists fundamentally invest in a management team, not business plans.
 They anticipate pivots and disruptions in the business - great management/leadership is where they put their chips and are attributes concentrated in the military community.

-This conference in fact included a panel of SharkTank success stories (see some of them here), accompanied by a representative of Mark Cuban Companies.
+This conference in fact included a panel of SharkTank success stories, accompanied by a representative of Mark Cuban Companies.
 (Of course other Sharks have invested in vetrepreneurs and Daymond John is an outspoken fan.)
 Combat Flip Flops, Bottle Breacher and R.Riveter shared behind the scenes insights of the formative experience.

 The conference itself is a case study in this reality.
 Retiring soldier Curtez Riggs has managed a digital side hustle for years - while performing in uniform.
 With this conference he put his finances and post military career on the line to realize his vision.
 Mike Kelly, Assistant VP of Military Affairs at lead sponsor USAA told the story of a short sponsorship negotiation.
 Curtez pitched it and USAA said yes.
 It was easy for them to gamble sponsorship dollars on Curtez' vision, because they knew he would deliver.
 (Needless to say, the event validated their confidence!)

 Doing what it takes, and refusing to accept failure, are attributes of this community and critical to success in business.